kasssi29/crm-clients-manufacturing-node/README.md

 > The full production version included additional features such as advanced reporting, automated workflows, document management, and integration with external services.
 > This release focuses on the core backend logic for learning and demonstration purposes.

-The system demonstrates **role-based access control** with three roles:

-- **Admin** — user management and ability to hard-delete clients.
-- **Supervisor** — can view all clients, assign them to managers, and view detailed statistics.
-- **Manager** — can create and manage only their own assigned clients.

 This example can be used as:
 - A **starting point** for building a more complex CRM tailored to company needs.